noobaa/noobaa-core/docs/non_containerized_NSFS.md

 `valid_accounts`: List all the valid accounts if `all_account_details` flag is `true`.

 `valid_buckets`: List all the valid buckets if `all_bucket_details` flag is `true`.

+`error_type` : This property could have two values, `PERSISTENT` and `TEMPORARY`, It means the retry could fix the issue or not.
+For `TEMPORARY` error types multiple retries are initiated from Noobaa side before updating the status with failed status.
+Right now only Noobaa endpoint has the error type `TEMPORARY`.

 In this health output, `bucket2`'s storage path is invalid and the directory mentioned in `new_buckets_path` for `user1` is missing or not accessible.
 Endpoint curl command returns an error response(`"endpoint_response":404`) if one or more buckets point to an invalid bucket storage path.